-Seres Therapeutics, Inc. (the "Company") was incorporated under the laws of the State of Delaware in October 2010 under the name Newco LS21, Inc. In October 2011, the Company changed its name to Seres Health, Inc., and in May 2015, the Company changed its name to Seres Therapeutics, Inc. The Company is a microbiome therapeutics platform company developing a novel class of biological drugs, which are designed to treat disease by restoring the function of a dysbiotic microbiome.
-The Company is developing SER-287 to treat ulcerative colitis ("UC"), a form of inflammatory bowel disease ("IBD").
-SER-109, is designed to reduce recurrences of Clostridium difficile, or C. difficile infection ("CDI"), a debilitating infection of the colon, in patients who have received antibiotic therapy for recurrent CDI by treating the dysbiosis of the colonic microbiome, which, if approved by the U.S. Food and Drug Administration ("FDA"), could be a first-in-field oral microbiome drug.
-In addition, using its microbiome therapeutics platform, the Company is developing product candidates to treat diseases where the microbiome is implicated, including SER-301, a rationally designed, fermented IBD candidate, and SER-401, a microbiome therapeutic candidate for use with checkpoint inhibitors in patients with metastatic melanoma.
-Supporting the Company's research and development efforts are its deep capabilities related to microbiome therapeutic drug discovery, manufacturing, quality, and clinical development.
-The Company believes that these capabilities provide it with important competitive advantages related to the advancement of this novel treatment modality.
+Seres Therapeutics, Inc. (the "Company") was incorporated under the laws of the State of Delaware in October 2010 under the name Newco LS21, Inc. In October 2011, the Company changed its name to Seres Health, Inc., and in May 2015, the Company changed its name to Seres Therapeutics, Inc. The Company is a microbiome therapeutics platform company developing a novel class of biological drugs, which are designed to treat disease by modulating the microbiome to restore heath by repairing the function of a dysbiotic microbiome to a non-disease state.
+The Company's lead product candidate, SER-109, is designed to prevent further recurrences of Clostridioides difficile infection (formerly Clostridium difficile infection) ("CDI"), a debilitating infection of the colon, in patients who have received antibiotic therapy for recurrent CDI by treating the dysbiosis of the colonic microbiome.
+If approved by the U.S. Food and Drug Administration ("FDA"), SER-109 could be a first-in-field oral microbiome drug.
+SER-287 is being developed by the Company to treat ulcerative colitis ("UC").
+In addition, using our microbiome therapeutics platform, the Company is also developing product candidates to treat diseases where the microbiome is implicated, including SER-301 and SER-155, both rationally designed, fermented therapeutics candidates for the treatment of UC, and to prevent mortality due to gastrointestinal infections, bacteremia and graft versus host disease (GvHD) in immunocompromised patients, including in patients receiving allogeneic hematopoietic stem cell transplantation (allo-HSCT) respectively, and SER-401, a microbiome therapeutic candidate for use with checkpoint inhibitors ("CPI's") in patients with metastatic melanoma.
+The Company continues to evaluate microbiome pharmacokinetic and pharmacodynamic data from their SER-262 Phase 1b study and other completed clinical trials, in addition to insights gained from research efforts with their other rationally designed Ecobiotic microbiome therapeutic candidates, in order to determine next steps in the development of SER-262 to treat an initial recurrence of CDI.
+The Company is also using its microbiome therapeutics platform to conduct research on various indications, including: metabolic diseases, inflammatory and immune diseases, and cancer.